sfdcode/sfdcode.github.io/_posts/2017-10-30-making-third-party-API-calls-from-lightning-components.md

 }
 {% endhighlight %}

-All the source code of this post is in this GitHub repository[apex-http-proxy-for-lightning](https://github.com/sfdcode/apex-http-proxy-for-lightning.git)
+All the source code of this post is in this GitHub repository [apex-http-proxy-for-lightning](https://github.com/sfdcode/apex-http-proxy-for-lightning.git)